Vivienne Tam: Work

 After finishing her degree she moved to New York City to launch her business.
 Her company, East Wind Code, was established in March 1982.
 (East Wind Code means "good luck and prosperity" in Chinese) Her clothes were being made in Hong Kong, however she had a work space on West 38th Street, NYC.
 After a decade, she ended up changing the name of her business to "Vivienne Tam" before her first runway show at New York Fashion Week.

 The East-West fusion

-In the world of fashion, Vivienne Tam is known for her "East meets West" designs.
+In the world of fashion, Tam is known for her "East meets West" designs.
 Her life in Hong Kong and family history in China made Tam a "bridge between two cultures."
 Tam believes that the world is ruled by the yin-yang philosophy, so her collections often reflect this belief, merging the traditional and modern cultures.

 Through her works, she wants to spread awareness in the West about the beauty of Chinese culture and national clothing.
 Vivienne's Tam collections highlight the unique character of Chinese culture.
 She uses them as a tool to show that Chinese national clothing is not just clothing but also a type of art, creativity, and a reflection of years of history.